This program is only available online.

-The health informatics MS program applies the creative power of information technology to the information and data needs of health care.
+The MS degree in health informatics applies the creative power of information technology to the information and data needs of health care.
 This includes the acquisition, storage, and retrieval of patient data, as well as access to electronically maintained medical knowledge for use in patient care, research, and education.
 Professionals in the field require computing expertise; an understanding of formal medical terminology, clinical processes, and guidelines; and an understanding of how information and communication systems can be used to successfully deliver patient information in various health care settings.
-The program is offered online only.

 The program offers two tracks: the clinician track and analyst track.